MetaDiff: Meta-Learning with Conditional Diffusion for Few-Shot Learning: Methodology

-To this end, we follow episodic training strategy \cite{vinyals2016matching} and contruct a large number of $N$-way $K$-shot tasks from base class dataset $\mathcal{D}_{base}$.
-Then, given a contructed $N$-way $K$-shot tasks $\tau$, based on its origin label $k'$ of each class $k=0,1,..,N-1$ in the base classes $\mathcal{C}_{base}$, we extract all samples that belongs to the origin label $k'$ of each class $k=0,1,..,N-1$ from the base class dataset $\mathcal{D}_{base}$, as the auxiliary dataset $\mathcal{D}_{base}^{\tau}$.
-The labeled data is very sufficient in the auxiliary dataset $\mathcal{D}_{base}^{\tau}$ because it contains all labeled data belonging to class $k'$ in $\mathcal{D}_{base}$, thus we can leverage it to train a base learner $g_{w}(\cdot)$ by using gradient descent algorithm suth that the target weight $w_0$ can be obtained for each task $\tau$.
-Finally, we leverage the target weight $w_0$ to train our MetaDiff meta-optimizer in a diffusion manner.
-That is, During training, our MetaDiff does not require backpropagation along inner-loop optimization path and calculating second-order derivatives for learning meta-optimizer such that the memory overhead and the risk of vanishing gradient can be effectively alleviated.
-The complete diffusion training procedure is summaried in Algorithm~\ref{alg:training}.
+To this end, we follow episodic training strategy \cite{vinyals2016matching} and construct a large number of $N$-way $K$-shot tasks from base class dataset $\mathcal{D}_{base}$.
+Then, given a constructed $N$-way $K$-shot tasks $\tau$, based on its origin label $k'$ of each class $k=0,1,..,N-1$ in the base classes $\mathcal{C}_{base}$, we extract all samples that belongs to the origin label $k'$ of each class $k=0,1,..,N-1$ from the base class dataset $\mathcal{D}_{base}$, as the auxiliary dataset $\mathcal{D}_{base}^{\tau}$.
+The labeled data is very sufficient in the auxiliary dataset $\mathcal{D}_{base}^{\tau}$ because it contains all labeled data belonging to class $k'$ in $\mathcal{D}_{base}$, thus we can leverage it to learn a base learner $g_{w}(\cdot)$ such that the target weight $w_0$ can be obtained for each task $\tau$.
+Finally, we leverage the target weight $w_0$ of all constructed tasks to train our MetaDiff meta-optimizer in a diffusion manner.
+That is, During training, our MetaDiff does not require backpropagation along the inner-loop optimization path and calculating second-order derivatives for learning meta-optimizer such that the memory overhead and the risk of vanishing gradient can be effectively alleviated for improving FSL.
+The complete diffusion procedure is summaried in Algorithm~\ref{alg:training}.